FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 - Binary trait Y: affection status (Y=1 vs. Y=0).
 - Continuous trait Y: quantitative phenotype (BMI, height, cholesterol).
 - The genetic model can be deterministic (i.e. the genotype determines the phenotype exactly in Mendelian diseases).
-- Most often the model is probabilistic (i.e. the genotype influences the probability of disease: **P(Y|G) (aka pentrance function in genetics)**.
+- Most often the model is probabilistic (i.e. the genotype influences the probability of disease: **P(Y|G) (aka penetrance function in genetics)**.

 ---

-# Simple disease models - Binary traits
+# Simple Disease Models - Binary Traits

 - $A, a$: the two alleles at a disease locus; $A$ is the risk allele.
 - If the genetic locus has no effect on disease then $P(Y=1 \mid aa)=P(Y=1 \mid A a)=P(Y=1 \mid AA)$.
 - **Dominant**: $P(Y=1 \mid AA)=P(Y=1 \mid A a)=1, P(Y=1 \mid a a)=0$.
 - **Recessive**: $P(Y=1 \mid A A)=1, P(Y=1 \mid A a)=P(Y=1 \mid a a)=0$.
-- These deterministic models **only hold rarely for simple Mendelian diseases**.
+- These deterministic models **hold only rarely for simple Mendelian diseases**.
 - More realistic are stochastic models with reduced penetrance and phenocopies.

 ---

-# Simple disease models - Binary traits
+# Simple Disease Models - Binary Traits

-- Reduced penetrance: the probability is less than 1 above.
+- Reduced penetrance: the probabilities above are less than 1.
   - e.g. in the recessive model $\mathrm{P}(\mathrm{Y}=1 \mid \mathrm{DD})<1$.

 - Phenocopy means probability $P(Y=1 \mid d d)>0$
-  - disease can be caused by a different genetic locus than the one under consideration.
+  - Disease can be caused by a different genetic locus than the one under consideration.

 - **Additive** if the penetrance of the heterozygous genotype is midway between the two homozygous genotypes.

 ---

-# Pentrance function for binary trait
+# Penetrance Function for a Binary Trait

  ![Sales Figure, w:700](./images/penetrance.png)

 ---

-# Quantitative traits
+# Quantitative Traits

 - For **quantitative traits**: a natural choice for the penetrance function is a normal density with a mean depending on the genotype.
-- A more general way using a generalized linear model (GLM):
+- A more general approach uses a generalized linear model (GLM):
 $$
 g(E(Y \mid X))=b_0+X^{\prime} b_1, ~\text{where}~ g ~\text{is the link function.}
 $$